 The Military Science & Leadership Minor pairs well with any career field and provides a seamless transition into the U.S. Army.
 Recent graduates received bachelor's degrees in aviation, criminal justice, nursing, and marketing that paved the way for their duty assignment.

 Your courses will build a firm foundation of military knowledge and skills.
 As you take upper-level courses you will learn to be an articulate leader through theory and practical application.
-You’ll gain experience propelling off a building and leading small units in simulated tactical missions.
+You will gain necessary skills in leadership and adaptability while participating in field training (locally, at Fort Knox, KY, and at Fort Riley, KS), as well as learning battlefield tactics and decision making.

 Army ROTC Scholarship Programs provide financial assistance for the education and training of motivated young men and women who desire to serve as Army officers after graduation from college.